TREYCSE/gameOfwar/README.md

        constructor(cards = newDeck()) {
         this.cards = cards;
         };
+### Attributes
+If we want to create our own classes, all we need is a name for our class and a definition of the information and behavior we want to encapsulate in our class.
+The information and behavior we want to describe with our class has a special name: an attribute.
+There are two kinds of attributes: data attributes and procedural attributes (more commonly called methods).

 ### Methods
 Methods are the "functions of Classses" used methods to initialize, modify, or act on an objects' internal state.
 For example:

     shuffle () {